michalmalinowski87/photo/docs/linkify-dashboard-integration.md

 ## Overview

-Integrated Linkify's design system and dashboard components into the PhotoHub dashboard application.
+Integrated Linkify's design system and dashboard components into the PhotoCloud dashboard application.
 This provides a modern, consistent UI that matches the landing page design.

 ## What Was Integrated